PrasannS/d2po/README.md

 ## Coming Soon!

-- We plan on releasing trained models, as well as cleaning up scripts further to make things easier to run.
+- We plan on releasing trained models, as well as cleaning up code and scripts further to make things easier to run.

 ## Citation